FCMBench: The First Large-scale Financial Credit Multimodal Benchmark for Real-world Applications: Benchmark Construction

 \subsubsection{Robustness Integration}

-All tasks are instantiated on both normal and low-quality captures (off-axis viewpoints, uneven illumination, specular reflection, etc., see Table~\ref{tab:challenge_statistics}), inherited from the photo collection.
-In some low-quality captures, even humans may find it hard to complete the task.
-This may cause an overall underestimation of model performance in terms of the absolute values, but will serve a fair comparison across all models.
+All tasks are instantiated on both normal and low-quality captures (off-axis viewpoints, uneven illumination, specular reflection, etc., inherited from the photo collection.
+See Table~\ref{tab:challenge_statistics}) for challenge description and middle part of Figure~\ref{fig:task_challenges_framework} for image examples.